 M. Stephen Salmon retired from Library and Archives Canada (LAC) in 2012 after more than 30 years of service.
 From 1989 to 2012 he was LAC’s business archivist.
 He has published and presented papers worldwide on a variety of topics including acquisition theory, archival appraisal, and Canadian business and financial history.
 He has served on the editorial boards of peer reviewed journals in Canada and overseas.
 His current research focuses on the business history of Canadian Great Lakes shipping.

 Andrew Smith is Director of Studies, International Business and Senior Lecturer in International Business, University of Liverpool Management School, University of Liverpool.
 Andrew grew up in the Toronto area and was educated at Western University and Queen's University.
 Today he teaches international business and economic history.
 He has published in journals in a range of fields that include business history, imperial history, economics, and political science.
 His research has had the greatest impact on non-academics through his expert witness work in Canadian constitutional law cases.
 He also appears in the media to applying his economic-historical perspective to current events in the global economy.

-Janis Thiessen is Associate Professor, Department of History, at the University of Winnipeg.
+Janis Thiessen (Chair of the Board) is Associate Professor, Department of History, at the University of Winnipeg.
 Her research interests include labour and business history, oral history and methodology, food history, and the social history of religion.
 Author of numerous books and research papers, including Not Talking Union: Mennonites in Canada and the United States (McGill-Queen's University Press, 2016) and Manufacturing Mennonites: Work and Religion in Post-War Manitoba (University of Toronto Press, 2013).